The American Revolution in South Carolina

 Abercorn Creek, GA

 SC Navy galley Congress, commanded by Capt.
 Robert Campbell with 70 men and 17 guns, along with 36 men of an independent company of seamen - and - the galley Lee, commanded by Capt.
-Jacob Milligan with 130 French sailors and 12 guns, fight the HMS armed sloop Greenwich with 12 guns and an unknown galley and flatboat.
+Jacob Milligan with 130 French sailors and 12 guns, fight the armed sloop HMS Greenwich with 12 guns and an unknown galley and flatboat.
 Capt.
 Campbell was killed along with 39 other either killed or wounded.

 Mar.
 21, 1779